Lebanese expats vote in parliamentary elections

-BEIRUT (AP) — Lebanese expatriates are voting in the first parliamentary elections held by the tiny Arab country in nine years.
+BEIRUT (AP) — Lebanese expatriates began voting Sunday in the first parliamentary elections held by the tiny Arab country in nine years

+The current legislature has extended its term several times, citing security threats linked to the war in neighboring Syria.
+Lebanon’s political system distributes power among the country’s different religious communities, and the main parties are led by political dynasties that fought one another during the 1975-1990 civil war.

-Sunday’s vote in 33 countries in Africa, Europe, the Americas and Australia comes two days after thousands of Lebanese voted in six Arab countries.
+Sunday’s vote in 33 countries comes two days after thousands of Lebanese voted in six Arab countries.

 The vote marks the first time that Lebanese are allowed to vote abroad.
 Millions of Lebanese live abroad, but Lebanon’s state-run news agency says the number of registered voters is 82,970.
+The voting inside Lebanon will be held next Sunday.

 Most Read Nation & World Stories